Stories and videos 2014

-Here are all press/media releases published by UNICEF Montenegro in the year 2014
+Here are all stories and videos published by UNICEF Montenegro in the year 2014

 UNICEF ‘world version’ of John Lennon classic invites all to Imagine a better world for children

 CAPE TOWN/LONDON/RIO DE JANEIRO/NEW YORK, 31 December 2014 – On New Year’s Eve, John Lennon’s anthem to hope and peace, Imagine, will take centre stage in capitals across the world to help inspire a global movement towards a better future for every child.

 UNICEF and Ministry of Education to expand preschool education in Montenegro

 PODGORICA, 11 December 2014 - Long-term investments in the early education are crucial for the individual and social development, it was concluded at the conference "The quality of education - the importance of investing in pre-school education".

 Montenegro celebrates the 25th Anniversary of the UN Convention on the Rights of the Child

 CETINJE, Montenegro, 25 November 2014 - By accepting the UN Convention on the Rights of the Child, Montenegro and 192 UN member states committed to have child rights among the top priorities.

 Raise your voice with UNICEF and Imagine a better world for children